How to Install Docker on Debian 12, 11, or 10

 This command stops and starts the Docker service, effectively applying the most recent configurations.

-Check Docker Service Status on Debian via systemd
+Check Docker Service Status via systemd

 To check the operational status of the Docker service, whether it’s running, stopped, or inactive, you can use the following systemd command: